 To be successful in the battle of bike-sharing, you must know your enemies first.
 Study them, plan out your strategies and then enter into the field.
 Take note of their success and how are they functioning.
 Take, for example, the groundbreaking success of ridesharing giants such as Uber and Lyft.
 Their services focused mobile app with extremely handy features like seamless booking and cashless payments, are making commuting of people much easier.

 Uber has always respected its competitors and by partnering with its fellow innovator like JUMP, Uber has proved that it knows how to be a name in the market.
-Uber didn’t just decide to dive into bike sharing service one fine morning.
-It studied its competitors like Ofo (Beijing-based bike sharing mobile app) to detail and then came up with the idea of commissioning its own biking service.
+Uber didn’t just decide to dive into the bike-sharing service one fine morning.
+It studied its competitors like Ofo (Beijing-based bike-sharing mobile app) to detail and then came up with the idea of commissioning its own biking service.